 On September 11, 2015, the District issued the Certificates of Participation, Series 2015C for \$65.2 million to currently refund the Certificates of Participation Series 2006B.
-The interest rate was variable with a rate that reset monthly @70% of 1-M LIBOR + 75 bps.
-The new interest rate is 70% of 1-M LIBOR + 38 bps which will save the District approximately \$240 thousand per year of interest.
+The District will save approximately \$240 thousand per year of interest.

 On April 27, 2016, the District issued the Certificate of Participation, Series 2016A for \$198.2 million to currently refund the majority of the Certificates of Participation Series 2008A and Series 2016B for \$18.7 million to refund the Certificates of Participation, Series 2009A T-E., through a competitive sales process.
 The District was able to capitalize on the low interest rate environment that occurred at the beginning of the year due to favorable market conditions.
-As a result of the refunding, the District will decrease its total debt service requirement by \$30.6M which results in an economic savings (the difference between the net present value of the debt service payments on the old and new debt) of more than \$24.1 million.
+The District realized a net present value (NPV) savings of more than \$24.1 million.